Garash2k/BPSR_ACT_Plugin/readme.md

 # Advanced Combat Tracker?!
 Really?!
 You psychopath, why?!

 Part stockholm syndrome.
 But also, if you dig into it, ACT is more than just a DPS meter.
-It has some pretty cool feature like death reports (how did I die?,) lookup damage by combatant (why did the add die to fast/not fast enough,) and individual hit information (that stack aoe did more damage that it was supposed to, who didn't get hit by it?)
+It has some pretty cool feature like death reports (how did I die?,) lookup damage by combatant (why did the add die too fast/not fast enough,) and individual hit information (that stack aoe did more damage that it was supposed to, who didn't get hit by it?)

 # TODOs: